plord12/vizy-training/README.md

 * boundingbox - source of bounding box data
 * images/training - training images ready to be used
 * images/validation - validation images ready to be used
+* models - tensorflow models and where training happens